 Thanks to Google’s new ranking algorithm that ranks a site’s mobile presence more heavily now, responsive design has become one of the most common techniques in web development.
 In fact, almost every news site, blog, and corporate website is responsive because content can be displayed on every device with much less work.

+Adaptive is like a fork, knife, and spoon.
+Multiple layouts for specific uses.
 Responsive is more like a spork.
 A single layout able to tackle anything.

 To put it simply, adaptive websites use a series of custom layouts adapted for specific devices, and responsive websites use a single layout that can respond to any device.
 Both have strengths and weaknesses and have earned their place at the table; each one is suited to a particular job better than the other.